 After all, when it comes to losing weight, one of the most effective methods of training will be to exercise for longer.
 Avoid performing very intense workouts that last 10-15 minutes and concentrate on exercising for at least half an hour.

 Walk at least one hour every day.
 Then hike every time possible!
 You must establish a habit out of these activities (The Right Way to Burn Stubborn Fat: 3 Simple Steps).

 10. Run and Do Calisthenics

-As I said, any kind of exercising will burn calories.
-My recommendations though will be to pick up exercises that are not only natural to your body inertia, but also the most effective for building a good fitness level.
-So far, I have found that swimming, athletics, and bodyweight training (calisthenics) are the ones that will bring you the best results.
+Any kind of exercise will burn calories.
+My recommendation though will be to pick up exercises that develop athleticism.
+So far, I have found that swimming, athletics, and bodyweight training are the ones that will bring you the best results.